irizwaririz/AWS-Machine-Learning-Foundations-Scholarship/Lesson 2/Self Test Questions.md

     <details>
       <summary>Show answer</summary>

-      Use the training data to iteratively update model parameters to minimize some loss function
+      Use the training data to iteratively update model parameters to minimize some loss (which is computed from some loss/error function)

       Key processes:
       1. Feed training data to model / use the model to process the data